 However, the majority of the time when these wires are stripped from motors and copper yokes, the scrap yards will not buy the wire at a #1 copper price.
 Instead, those wires will go as a #2 copper wire price due to the shellac and covering on the outside of the wire.
 In the video below, you can see what Virginia is explaining about the different color wires and once you see them side by side you can recognize the color difference in the different types of wires from motors and you can compare that to the color of the bare bright copper wire.

-Different Types of Copper Wires You Will Find:
+Different Types of Scrap Copper Wires:

 - Bare Bright Wire – The color of the wire will be a faint orange/yellow and bright color.
 The wire itself will have a shine to it without any oil or shellac on the outside.